janfuhrer/it-security-docs/docs/themes/Keccak.md

 #### Absorb

-In the absorbing phase, we
+In the absorbing phase, the sponge construction consumes (absorbs) input and updates the internal state of the construction.
+This happens by applying $r$ sized chunks from input to the first $r$ bits of the internal state.

 #### Squeeze